pywbem/pywbemtools/docs/pywbemclicommands.rst

 ``CLASSNAME-GLOB`` argument is not specified all instances of all classes in the target namespaces are counted.

-Results for class that have no instances are not displayed.
+Results for classes that have no instances are not displayed.

 This command can take a long time to execute since it potentially enumerates all instance names for all classes in all namespaces.